Skip to main content

 • PCOS.
 Women seeking to manage hormonal acne, irregular cycles, and metabolic resistance.

 • Body composition.
-People aiming to improve their lean-mass-to-fat ratio, especially when paired with resistance training.
+People aiming to improve their lean-mass-to-fat ratio, particularly when paired with resistance training.

-• Pregnancy and breastfeeding.
+• You are pregnant or breastfeeding.
 Do not use berberine.
 There is a risk of kernicterus (a form of newborn brain damage) in fetuses and newborns.
-We avoid this strictly.
+This is a strict contraindication.

-• Hypoglycemia risk.
-If you are already on insulin or sulfonylureas like glipizide, adding berberine may push sugar dangerously low.
+• You have hypoglycemia risk.
+If you are already on insulin or sulfonylureas like glipizide, adding berberine may push blood sugar dangerously low.
 We manage this carefully.

-• Organ transplant.
+• You have had an organ transplant.
 Berberine inhibits CYP liver enzymes, which can alter levels of anti-rejection medications like cyclosporine.

 The goal is consistency with meals.